DTC's

 Turn Intake to Insight

-DTC organizes the path from screen to test.
-Start with TriageIQ™ at intake to identify patient-reported risk signals early and organize them for provider review.
+DTC organizes the path from screen to insight.
+Start with TriageIQ™ at intake or before, to identify patient-reported risk signals early and organize them for provider review.
 From there, your clinic can determine where focused screening, assessment, testing, referral, follow-up, or care-management consideration may be appropriate.

 Start with TriageIQ™ at Intake